frontendinstructor/tips/README.md

-# tips
+# Tips and trick

-Tips and tricks.
+Share everything you've learnt so far.